San Benedetto del Tronto: Monument to the fisherman

 This statue is located at the point where the waterfront joins the southern dock of the harbor basin and reproduces the fishermen's estate during storms, when, to draw attention to the danger deriving from the looming fog over the sea, they used the trumpet.
 It is the work of Cleto Capponi, a Grottammarese artist.

 The Jonathan seagull monument

 Created by the artist Mario Lupo in 1986, the monument to the seagull Jonathan Livingston Seagull, protagonist of the book by Richard Bach, rises along the southern pier promenade, the one that was renamed The Jonathan's way.
 The work, projected for 10 meters, encloses the life of seagulls and water in a blue circle.
 It is the symbol of the generous industriousness and tenacity typical of seafarers, people used to face and overcome obstacles and difficulties silently.

-Museum of the Sea Museum
+Museum of the Sea

 The "Polo del Mare" museum complex is composed of five sections: the "Augusto Capriotti" Fish Museum, the Amphora Museum, the Marche Marine Civilization Museum, the Truentinum Antiquarium and the Sea Picture Gallery.
 The first four are located in the Wholesale Fish Market area.
 The Pinacoteca del Mare instead is located inside the Palazzo Piacentini.